FedeBossman/state-aware-resource/README.md

 ```

 ## Changelog
+- 0.4.0: Move rxjs to peer dependencies and version ^6.4.0 for compatibility
 - 0.3.5: Public loading, empty, success and failure accessors for filter pipes.
 - 0.3.4: ES5 support for IE11 compatibility.